How to Stop Wasting Your Potential

 Not in an arrogant way.
 In a haunted way.
 You can feel the gap between what you are doing and what you could be doing.
 Between who you are and who you sense you were meant to become.

 Something in you is being wasted.
-And the quiet guilt of that waste is eroding you from the inside.
+The quiet guilt of that waste is eroding you from the inside.

 Here is how to stop.